AniT20EXPERT/SIH_FIREWALL/README.md

 4. **Local Firewall Software (WFP_LOCAL_SOFTWARE)**: The WFP driver applies the rules from the `rule_file.json` file to enforce context-aware blocking on applications.

+## Security of the `rule_file.json` File

+Ensuring the integrity and confidentiality of the `rule_file.json` file is critical to the security of the firewall.
+In future iterations of this project, we plan to implement the following measures to ensure that the `rule_file.json` file is accessed and modified only by the **SIH_RULES_UPDATER**:

+1. **File Permissions and Access Control**:
+   The `rule_file.json` file will have restricted file permissions, allowing only the local **SIH_RULES_UPDATER** process to read or write to the file.
+Unauthorized processes will be denied access to prevent tampering or accidental modification.

+2. **Authentication and Authorization**:
+   The **SIH_RULES_UPDATER** will be authenticated using process-level access control, ensuring only the trusted application can make changes.
+A security token or certificate-based authentication will be implemented to verify that the requestor is the legitimate SIH_RULES_UPDATER process.

+3. **Encryption at Rest**:
+   The `rules_json` file will be encrypted while stored locally.
+This ensures that even if the file is accessed by an unauthorized party, the contents will remain unreadable without the correct decryption key, which will only be available to **SIH_RULES_UPDATER**.

+4. **Hash Integrity Checks**:
+   In addition to controlling access, hash-based integrity checks will be used to detect any unauthorized modifications to the `rules_json` file.
+Any changes that have not been initiated by **SIH_RULES_UPDATER** will trigger an alert, and the original rules will be restored from the server.